ting-918/Deguster/README.md

 # Website Layout Design
 **1. Top Navigation Bar Design** <br>
 &emsp;The top navigation bar is encapsulated in a CSS custom class menu_bar, with a total width of 100vw and height <br>
 &emsp;of 10vh.
-Namely, it will always occupy 100% of the screen's visible width and 10% of its height, being responsive to <br>
+Namely, it will always occupy 100% of the screen's visible width and 10% of its height, being responsive <br> &emsp;to window size. <br>
-&emsp;window size. <br>
 &emsp;This component includes:<br>
 &emsp;&emsp; • An unordered list (\<ul\>) with several embedded anchor links (\<a\>), which facilitate navigation between <br>
 &emsp;&emsp;&emsp; different modules of the website.<br>